erikdrobne/SwiftUICoordinator/README.md

     var action: TransitionAction? { get }
     /// A property that indicates whether the Coordinator should be attached to the View as an EnvironmentObject. var attachCoordinator: Bool { get }
+    /// A property that hides the back button during navigation var hidesBackButton: Bool? { get }
+    /// A property that hides the navigation bar var hidesNavigationBar: Bool? { get }
 }
 ```